Martin Crane: Biography

 Although Martin is first mentioned in an episode of the sitcom Cheers, his life history is mainly expanded on in Frasier.
-In an eighth season Cheers episode, Frasier claims that his father is dead and was a scientist in life.
+In an eighth season Cheers episode, Frasier claims that his father is dead and had been a research scientist.
 These comments are explained on Frasier as being the result of estrangement between Martin and Frasier at the time.
 (Mahoney also appeared in Cheers as a piano player and jingle writer.)

-The son of a police officer, Martin was born in Seattle in 1931 and is a lifelong resident of the city.
+The son of a police officer, Martin was born in Seattle in 1932 and is a lifelong resident of the city.
 His great-grandparents were Noah Crane and a scullery maid from Russia.
 At the age of 19, Martin joined the U.S. Army, and saw combat in the Korean War.
 After returning home Martin joined the Seattle Police Department, and would remain in this capacity until being forced to retire due to being shot in the hip in 1991, at age 59.
 He served in various roles including as a patrol officer as well as a mounted patrol officer and eventually attained the position of Homicide Detective.
 He was also assigned to a vice detail for a year.
 He was married to Hester Rose Crane, a forensic psychiatrist whom he met in 1952 at a murder scene (it would later be revealed that Hester would commemorate their anniversary every year by making gingerbread men in the shape of the corpse).
 They remained married until her death in 1987, some six years before Martin moves in with Frasier.

 Hester rejected his first marriage proposal, but the two married when she became pregnant with Frasier.
 The marriage was mostly a happy and loving one, but there were numerous issues; in particular, Hester had an affair with a family friend following a particularly difficult period in the marriage.
 Martin blamed himself for his wife's infidelity, which occurred about 30 years before the timeline of the show, and initially tells his sons that he had been the adulterer.
 The revelation brings Martin and Frasier closer together after Frasier confesses that his ex-wife Lilith also cheated on him.

 Martin has a brother named Walt (who is married to a Greek woman named Zora), and one nephew, Walt and Zora's son Nikos.
 Martin and Walt are estranged, thanks to Zora's hostility toward Frasier's meddling in Nikos' life (encouraging him to follow his dream of becoming a professional juggler, rather than the more reputable profession his domineering mother wanted for him).
 They eventually reconcile, however.
 There is a discrepancy in the storyline, as Martin states in an earlier episode that he never had a brother.